Document

 2.5 Minor works, repairs, cleaning and clearing.

-If an adaptation (minor works or repair) is expected to cost below the relevant threshold (£1,500 from October 2019) it will be considered to be a Minor Adaptation and West Sussex County Council will arrange for the works to be completed.
+If an adaptation (minor works or associated repair) is expected to cost below the relevant threshold (£2,000 as at 2023) it will generally be considered to be a Minor Adaptation and be undertaken via the countywide West Sussex service.

-If the works are for cleaning and clearing and not expected to cost more than the relevant threshold (£2,500 from October 2019) West Sussex County Council will arrange for the works to be completed.
+If the works are for cleaning and clearing and not expected to cost more than the relevant threshold (£3,000 as at 2023) they will generally be undertaken via the countywide West Sussex service.

 2.6 Payment of Grant

-Grant payments will be made when the grant eligible works are completed satisfactorily and on receipt of the contractor’s (or in the case of materials, supplier’s) invoice.
+Grant payments will be made when the grant eligible works are completed satisfactorily and on receipt of the contractor’s (or in the case of materials, supplier’s) invoice to the grant applicant.
 Council Officers may inspect the grant works during their progress and are able to make interim payments where appropriate.

-Grant monies are actually legally awarded to the applicant, and it is they who are technically responsible for paying their contractors.
-However, it is common practice for most grant applicants to request that payments are made directly to the contractor or agent.
+Grant monies are legally awarded to the applicant and it is they who are technically responsible for paying their contractors.
+However, it is common practice for most grant applicants to request that payments are made directly to the contractor or agent on their behalf.

-It is important to note that the Councils’ Officers act on behalf of the Councils to ensure public funds are spent correctly and value for money is achieved.
+It is very important to note that the Councils’ Officers act on behalf of the Councils to ensure public funds are spent correctly and value for money is achieved.
 Applicants will be made aware that Officers cannot act on their behalf.
-There are therefore no guarantees as to the quality of workmanship and any disputes arising between applicants and their contractors are the applicant’s responsibility.
+The Councils therefore offer no guarantees as to the quality of workmanship and any disputes arising between applicants and their contractors are the applicant’s responsibility.

 2.7 Conditions of Grant

 The grant eligible works must be undertaken by the contractor(s) who provided the approved estimate(s) included in the application.
 Prior permission shall be obtained in writing from the Councils by the applicant before any change in contractor takes place.
-The use of a different contractor to one included in the application without permission may result in cancellation of the grant and/or repayment by the relevant person.
+The use of a different contractor to one included in the application without permission may result in cancellation of the grant and/or repayment.

 A grant approval can be re-determined where the eligible works cannot be completed without carrying out unforeseen further works.